cekkr/cudaway/README.md

 The CLI stub initialises the host layer, compiles a sample PTX payload, and launches a mock kernel— use it as a quick integration test each time you touch the build graph.

+### CUDA Validation Samples

+The new `cuda_tests/` directory contains a numbered suite of standalone CUDA programs (device query, vector add, shared-memory reduction, tiled GEMM) that progress from basic runtime usage to more complex shared-memory patterns.
+Build them with `nvcc 0X_*.cu -o <name>` on a CUDA-enabled system, then run the resulting binaries directly or under the CUDAway LD_PRELOAD/DLL proxy to validate host-driver behavior against NVIDIA's runtime.

 ### Windows HIP SDK Workflow

 Native HIP CMake support on Windows is still catching up, so CUDAway ships a scripted workaround: